IachimCristian/Assignment13/README.md

 # Final Reminder

 ⚠️ Don’t Forget: Push your code to this assignment remote repository once you have completed all parts of the assignment.
-This assignment is designed to help you understand not only the Template Method design pattern but also interface design, class implementation, and unit testing with mocking.
+This assignment is designed to deepen your understanding of both the Decorator and Factory Patterns while improving your unit testing skills.

-Good luck, and enjoy building your Traffic Routing Infrastructure!
+Good luck, and enjoy building your Servers Capabilities!
 Use these guidelines to structure your solution, and feel free to experiment and ask questions as you work through the assignment.